 Urine flow is controlled with two sphincters – external and internal.
 The internal sphincter is a ring shaped muscle which surrounds the initial part of the urethra.
 It contracts and relaxes involuntarily.
 The external sphincter is made of the pelvic floor muscles which are spread between the pelvic bones shaped like an inverted umbrella.
 These muscles are responsible for supporting the organs in the abdominal cavity and are used to control the urine flow voluntary.

 There are receptors in the bladder walls – they react to the tension put on the walls, so they react when the bladder is filled sending a signal to the spinal cord.
 First urge signals appear after filling the bladder with 200–300 ml of urine.

 Constant kidney functioning regulates electrolytes and maintains acid-base homeostasis.
 About 170–180 litres of blood flows every day through the kidneys – approx. 1,5 litres is excreted in the form of urine.
 It is a cycle that takes place according to the diagram below:

 The urine is gathered in the bladder which expands in the process.
 When there is about 200–300 ml of urine collected, the receptors in the bladder’s walls send a signal which triggers the urge to urinate.
 A healthy person with a correctly functioning urinary system is able to control bladder voiding and may postpone this moment if necessary.

-Voiding the bladder begins with relaxing of the sphincters and the bladder contraction which pushes the urine outside.
+Voiding the bladder begins with the relaxing of the sphincters and the bladder contraction which pushes the urine outside.
 The urine flows through the urethra.
 Then the sphincters contract and the urine begins to fill up the bladder.
-Urinary system dysfunctions may lead not only to urinary incontinence, but can also have more serious consequences including organism poisoning.
+Urinary system dysfunctions may lead not only to urinary incontinence but can also have more serious consequences including organism poisoning.